gilcrest/diygoapi/README.md

 A RESTful API template (built with Go)

-1/13/2020 - **I have just completed a major refactor and will completely document it.
-The below notes are not up to date.
-My goal is to finish re-documenting this app by 1/17/2020**

 The goal of this project is to make an example/template of a relational database-backed REST HTTP API that has characteristics needed to ensure success in a high volume environment.
 I'm gearing this towards beginners, as I struggled with a lot of this over the past couple of years and would like to help others getting started.

 ## API Walkthrough